 You see eventually I was able to get past the panic, I was really able to experience enjoyment for the first time in my life (well that’s how it felt anyway); I could just be and be happy.
 I encourage you to read that again: I could just be and be happy.
 To a sufferer of anxiety and panic this truly is a nice destination to reach in life.

 But there were certain reasons why I was able to get better…

-My journey through anxiety and panic really allowed me to do an abundance of research on anxiety, panic attacks, agoraphobia, depression, stress management, and overall wellness, and I soon learned an abundance of tips and techniques for not only beating my panic, but living the best life that I had ever lived.
+My journey through anxiety and panic really allowed me to do an abundance of research on anxiety, panic attacks, agoraphobia, depression, stress management, and overall wellness.
+I soon learned an abundance of tips and techniques for not only beating my panic, but living the best life that I had ever lived.
+There are so many factors that can be involved with anxiety, such as diet, improving your thinking, how you can learn from your mistakes and help your anxiety, being plagued by obsessive thoughts.
 The experience allowed me the opportunity to meet a wonderful psychologist who was able to help me learn many things.

 A very important concept is the following:

 If you can maintain a belief (even in the back of your mind) that you can get better and are willing to practice what I’d like to share then I think you’ll discover you CAN get better.

 I’m going to level with you though.
 My getting over severe panic attacks and anxiety was not a matter of just taking some medication and doing some stress relief.

 I had to be willing to make some changes (changes for the better) that allowed me to improve over time.

 I want to introduce you to credible, evidenced based information about anxiety, panic attacks, and agoraphobia.
 This is what I was exposed to and the reason I got better.
 However without getting the appropriate help I probably would have been stuck indefinitely.
 But as I said this does not have to be the case.